 Questions You Might Have

-Well, technically you could and I dont think it would affect the texture, but because cranberries are fairly tart on their own, it might be the greatest eating experience.
-If you wanted to add any sort of cranberry, try adding sweetened dried cranberries.
+Well, technically you could and I don’t think it would affect the texture, but because cranberries are fairly tart on their own, it might be the greatest eating experience.
+If you want to add any sort of cranberry, try adding sweetened dried cranberries.
 A handful of chopped berries would be delicious!

 Well my lovelies, I hope you give this delicious stove top stuffing turkey meatloaf a shot.
-It’s really so easy, and it’s perfect to make it you’re not into the making the whole roast turkey holiday spread.
+It’s really so easy, and it’s perfect to make if you’re not into making the whole roast turkey holiday spread.

-If you tried this recipe, please give a star rating in the recipe card, and leave me a comment below.
+If you tried this recipe, please give a star rating on the recipe card, and leave me a comment below.
 Did you switch it up?
 I’d love to hear about it!